nozomiyamada/DSI3/Project3/README.md

 **Nozomi NLP Co., Ltd.** is a company focusing on artificial intelligence about **Natural Language Processing (NLP)**.
 But due to the name of company, those who misunderstand for **Neuro Linguistic Programming (NLP)** send inquiry E-mails to us.
 Thus, we need a classifier to inspect such a irrelevant E-mail.

-In [reddit](https://www.reddit.com/), there are many webboards called _subreddit_ where people are discussing according to its topic.
-Text data of subreddit about these 2 NLP in reddits can be helpful to create a classifier.
+In [reddit](https://www.reddit.com/), there are webboards called _subreddit_ where people are discussing according to its topic.
+Many text data of subreddit about these 2 NLP may be good train data to create a classifier.

 ## Outflow